- Salary

 There are essentially three types of life insurance available: term, permanent and universal life.

-Term Insurance
+Term Life Insurance

-Term insurance provides the most coverage for the least premium.
+Term life insurance provides the most coverage for the least premium.
 Term insurance covers you in the event you die within a specific term, i.e. Term to Age 65.
 If the insured dies prior to age 65, the face amount of coverage is payable.
 If the insured dies on or after age 65, no payments are payable as the coverage expires at 65.

 Premiums for term insurance can be level or can increase on certain policy anniversaries.
 Five and ten year term life policies renewable to age 65, 70, or 75 are common.
 Finally, term insurance does not normally have any residual or cash value.
 If you lapse or cancel your coverage, there is nothing payable to you.